-SSN Force-Level Goal and Procurement Rate
+Projected SSN Force Levels vs. SSN Force-Level Goal

-One issue for Congress concerns the SSN force-level goal and procurement rate.
+Another issue for Congress concerns projected SSN force-levels compared to the SSN force-level goal.
 As mentioned earlier, the Navy's current force-level goal, which was released in December 2016, calls for achieving and maintaining a fleet of 355 manned ships, including 66 SSNs.
 The Navy and the Office of the Secretary Defense have been working since 2019 to develop a successor Navy force-level goal to replace the 355-goal of 2016.
 Studies of this emerging force-level goal that have been released by the Navy in summary form suggest that the new force-level goal could call for achieving and maintaining a force of 66 to 72 SSNs.